 The normal non-outage workforce at DCPP consists of approximately 1,400 employees.
-This figure temporarily increases by an additional 1,100 workers during a regular refueling outage.
-The removal of the OSGs and installation of RSGs would occur during one of these regularly scheduled 30- to 40-day (75 to 80 days for Steam Generator Replacement Project) refueling outages as described in Section B.3.
+This figure temporarily increases by an additional 1,1001,285 workers during a regular refueling outage.
+The removal of the OSGs and installation of RSGs would occur during one of these regularly scheduled 30-to 40-day (75 to 80 days for Steam Generator Replacement Project) refueling outages as described in Section B.3.
 Approximately 100 to 700 workers would be needed for the RSG preparation and staging periods that would occur prior to the actual outage.
-The peak number of temporary project workers would occur during outages 2R14 and 1R15 when approximately 900 workers would be in addition to the 1,100 workers required for the regular refueling outage.
+The peak number of temporary project workers would occur during outages 2R14 and 1R15 when approximately 900 workers would be present to remove and install the steam generators.
+These 900 RSG project personnel would be in addition to the 1,1001,285 workers required for the regular refueling outage.
 Figure B-16 gives a detailed breakout of the number of temporary workers required each month for the Proposed Project.
 To accommodate the short-term increase in worker traffic, PG&E would incorporate alternative work hours for the workers during the 80-day outage period.